Skip to Main Navigation

 Zambia gained its independence in 1964, under the leadership of first President Kenneth Kaunda.
 The nation is considered a stable country with successful democratic elections held every five years.
 After many years of a one-party state, Zambia became a multi-party state in 1991.

 Zambia’s democracy is evident by the nine Presidential elections and four different political parties that have so far ruled the country.
-Among them are the United National Independence Party (UNIP 1964-1991), Movement for Multiparty Democracy (MMD 1996-2011), Patriotic Front (PF2011-2021) and currently the United Party for National Development (UPND).
-Current President Hakainde Hichilema of the UPND was elected in August 2021, after defeating then-incumbent President Edgar Lungu of the Patriotic Front.
+Among them are the United National Independence Party (UNIP 1964-1991), Movement for Multiparty Democracy (MMD 1996-2011), Patriotic Front (PF2011-2021), and currently the United Party for National Development (UPND).
+The current President Hakainde Hichilema of the UPND was elected in August 2021, after defeating then-incumbent President Edgar Lungu of the Patriotic Front.
 The next presidential elections in Zambia will be held on August 12, 2026.

 What's New